maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 Here, I share the materials I used during my presentation and share a longer-form (but very different) exploration of the topic I covered.
 Generically, it can be useful for all problems where one must run a domain-specific algorithm on a graph that is not materialized in memory, but can be traversed in linear time from a starting node and a set of functions that derive adjacent edges and nodes from existing ones.

 As a concrete case of this abstract class of problems, I present techiques that support the process of finding a Nash Equilibrium for a specific subclass of games through cousins of the minimax algorithm.
-However, these techniques are also applicable to other such problems, such as the membership problem for decidable subclasses of context-free grammars.
+However, these techniques are also applicable to other such problems (e.g., the membership problem[^cfg-membership] for decidable subclasses of context-free grammars).

 ---